What Is Law Enforcement Availability Pay?

 Whether to oversee a surveillance operation, a big break in a case, or just the long hours generally associated with a day in the life of a criminal investigator, a standard 40-hour workweek is often not near enough time to get the job done.
 LEAP ensures agents are available and provides payment for the extra work they will inevitably perform.

 Not everyone who works in federal law enforcement careers is eligible to receive LEAP.
 According to the U.S. Office of Personnel Management, only criminal investigators, those specified in job class 1811 in the Federal Civil Service System, and game law enforcement agents, job class 1812, can collect LEAP.
 This means that uniformed law enforcement officers such as the FBI Police and Uniformed Secret Service Officers don't qualify.

 In addition to having the proper job classification, federal agents must work an average of 2 hours extra per workday.
-Essentially, an agent's average workweek must be at least 50 hours, as opposed to 40 hours, in order to qualify.
+Essentially, an agent's average workweek must be at least 50 hours, as opposed to 40 hours, to qualify.

 Agents who qualify for LEAP include: